 If you do too, then letting God give you the self-control you need might just be what wins the battle for your marriage.

-7. I accept that sometimes I may feel angry, but take that as my cue to find the Lord’s perspective and healing, as well as dealing with it promptly and respectfully with my offender.
+7. I accept that sometimes I may feel angry, but take that as my cue to find the Lord’s perspective and healing, as well as deal with it promptly and respectfully with my offender.

-Hover over Ephesians 4:26 to read this iconic rule-of-thumb.
+Hover over Ephesians 4:26 to read this iconic rule of thumb.

 I gave myself a “5” here because I’ve learned to deal with my anger quickly—not letting things fester.
 The same is true of any physical infection.
 Left unmedicated, it could spell disaster.

 If you let your anger boil internally or externally, then you’re just asking for a messy marriage! 😉

 8. My prayer life often reveals when I need to forgive someone and I’m quick to do so because I don’t want a wedge in my relationship with God.

 Hover over Mark 11:25 to see the power of prayer.

 I gave myself a “5” because prayer always reveals much more than I realize is there.
 Then I quickly release my hurts to the Lord so that nothing hinders my relationship with Him.